 Accounting professionals are required to make decisions all day, every day.
 What happens when you’re faced with an opportunity that seems risky simply because you’ve never done that before?
 Are you the type who craves risk or someone who dreads straying away from a sure thing?
 Imagine that you could boost your business confidence.
 What would you pursue that you’re currently postponing?

 Boost your business confidence

 My 5 boost your business confidence steps are for you if you could use more confidence, you’re tired of feeling like a fake and you refuse to hold yourself back any longer.

 2. Avoidance.
 Now is the time for brutal honesty.
 She admits what she ought to be doing, but she’s not doing those things yet.
 Because of that, we started off by acknowledging exactly what she’s avoiding and how she’s delaying those activities.
 Returning phone calls, even to current clients, is something specific that Randy delays.
-Surprisingly, Randy discovered there were certain parts about returning calls which didn’t bother her.
+Surprisingly, Randy discovered certain parts about returning calls don’t bother her.

-With some detective work Randy pin-pointed the one specific aspect of returning phone calls which she avoids.
-What is something specific that you’re avoiding?
+With some detective work, Randy pin-pointed the one specific aspect of returning phone calls which she avoids.
+What is something specific that you avoid?

-Tune into the one specific thing which causes you to avoid doing that activity.
+Once you pinpoint that activity, consider if there’s a specific aspect of it you resist doing.
 The more specific you are the more likely you’ll experience a breakthrough.

 3. Alternative.
 Basically, her apprehension to returning phone calls was was due to two things.
 First, she didn’t want to interfere.
 And, she didn’t want to hear complaints.
 With this insight, Randy explored whether there’s a different way to deal with returning phone calls.
 She researched alternative ways to return calls which don’t cause fear, overwhelm or resistance.
 This is like choosing an alternate route or detour when driving to a specific destination.

 Her impulse to procrastinate surfaced.
 So, we created a plan.
 First, she identified role models who return phone calls with ease.
-What hints or clues about how they approach this task caught her attention?
+What clues about how they approach this task caught her attention?
 How can she apply any of those things to her situation?